tests-always-included/restify-router-magic/README.md

 And you're done.
 You now have a working example.
 If you want to add more routes and complex logic, you simply add more files to `routes/`.

 Let's add a more complex route.
-In this case we want to use a factory to generate our route because we want to inject additional dependencies into the code and we want to configure how `routerMagic` does its thing.
-Alter your `app.js` and change the call to `routerMagic()` to look like this:
+In this case we want to use a factory to generate our route because we want to inject additional dependencies into the code and we want to configure how `restifyRouterMagic` does its thing.
+Alter your `app.js` and change the call to `restifyRouterMagic()` to look like this:

-    routerMagic(server, {
+    restifyRouterMagic(server, {
         // The "options" property is sent into factories
         options: {
             suffix: "This is a suffix"